Maxrosoft/python-week2/adventure_game.md

 # Task: Text-Based Adventure Game "Journey to the Unknown Lands"

 **Objective:** Create a text-based adventure game where the player makes decisions and explores unknown lands.
-Write a program in a programming Python that includes the following topics:
+Write a program in Python that includes the following topics:

 1. Basic concepts: variables, data types, operators, input, and output of data.
 2. Conditional statements: if, elif, else.